 - The original Cinderella story had fur slippers but that changed in the 1600s.

 - Women were only allowed to wear shorts after WWII because less fabric was available.

-- Historically, purple clothing was only worn by aristocrats and royals in Rome.
+- Historically, in Rome, only aristocrats and royals wore purple clothing.

 - The skirt is the second oldest clothing.

 - Until the 19th century, fashion companies used dolls instead of models.